sosialistaflokkurinn/ekklesia/docs/status/CURRENT_DEVELOPMENT_STATUS.md

 - Repository: Use `feature/epic-24-admin-lifecycle` branch
 - Foundation: Leverage Epic #87 frontend structure for admin UI

-**Epic #87 Status** ✅
+**Epic #87 Status** 🟡
-- Complete and merged to main
+- PARTIALLY complete (basic version in main, improvements in feature branch)
-- `apps/members-portal/` structure ready
+- GitHub issue #87 still OPEN
-- i18n system available for admin strings
+- `apps/members-portal/` structure exists
-- BEM CSS patterns established
+- Later improvements (BEM, i18n) NOT merged yet
-- Can be used as template for admin UI development
+- Can be used as template but missing latest improvements

 **Epic #43 Status** ⏳
 - On hold - needs recreation from current main